VietHPham/Lynx/README.md

 - npm 5.6.0

 To use the Exploit module, you also need to install ExpoSE by running `npm install` in `exploitable/ExpoSE`.

+The module `url-parse` is also needed.
+Please install by running `npm install url-parse`.

 ### Harness Preparation
 Lynx takes concrete testcases as input.
 The following sections introduce how to prepare the test harness required by Lynx.